scott-simpson/scott-simpson/src/pages/subscriptions/index.md

 </figure>

 ## Refining the Message
 In the next iteration, we decided to simplify the messaging and imagery and focus it around gifting.
 Rather than breaking subscriptions up into plans, I decided to show how the process works and display product photography of past bouquets.
-To give more visibility to subscriptions, I also designed a module that allows customers browsing the storefront to subscribe and recieve a bouquet as the first delivery in their subscription.
+To give more visibility to subscriptions, I also designed a module that allows customers browsing the storefront to subscribe and receive a bouquet as the first delivery in their subscription.

 <figure>